-Lucasfilm has lifted the curtain on a brand-new Stormtrooper variant, revealing how Star Wars is once again blending nostalgia with reinvention.
-The reveal comes ahead of The Mandalorian and Grogu, which is set to hit theaters on May 22, continuing the franchise's New Republic-era storytelling.
+Lucasfilm lifted the curtain on a brand-new Stormtrooper variant, revealing how Star Wars is once again blending nostalgia with reinvention.
+The reveal comes ahead of The Mandalorian & Grogu, which is set to hit theaters on May 22 and continues the franchise's New Republic-era storytelling.
 Much like how Din Djarin mirrors Boba Fett's appearance without being the same character, and Grogu is Yoda's species without being Yoda, this new Stormtrooper design follows the same familiar but different philosophy for this return to the big screen.

-Leading the reveal was a new Hasbro figure showcasing the trooper's all-white (cream-colored) armor, a bucket-style helmet, what appeared to be a flowing white cape, and a darker mechanical module built around the mouth area.
+Leading the reveal was a new Hasbro figure showcasing the trooper's all-white (cream-colored) armor, a bucket-style helmet, what appeared to be a flowing white cape, and a darker mechanical module around the mouth.

-The figure also came equipped with two blasters, not like they're known for their aim, but of course, that's pretty much all stormtroopers do.
+The figure also came equipped with two blasters, not like they're known for their aim, but of course, that's all stormtroopers do.

 Thanks to these toys, the official imagery offered a strong first indication of what Din Djarin (Pedro Pascal) and Grogu would be up against on the big screen, including a much larger-looking sniper blaster.

-A LEGO BrickHeadz Star Wars version had also been released, showing fans another stylized but informative look at the same enemy design.
+A LEGO BrickHeadz Star Wars version was also released, showing fans another stylized but informative look at the same enemy design.

-On the side of the packaging, a better look at the new Stormtrooper variant in live action can be seen.
-The dark faceplate under the eyes really stands out in this image, helping this version set itself apart.
+On the packaging, a better look at the new Stormtrooper variant in live-action can be seen.
+The dark faceplate under the eyes stands out in this image, helping this version stand out.

 Even in its simplified, blocky form, the BrickHeadz figure still highlighted the key features of this new variant, including a small blaster.